openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 ```

 ##### Generic Front Phase Transformations <a name="generic-front-phase-transformations"></a>
-Model Optimizer provides mechanism to implement generic front phase transformation.
+Model Optimizer provides a mechanism to implement generic front phase transformation.
 This type of transformation is
 implemented using `mo.front.common.replacement.FrontReplacementSubgraph` or
 `mo.front.common.replacement.FrontReplacementPattern` as base classes.
 The only condition to execute the transformation
 is to check that it is enabled.
 Then the Model Optimizer executes the method `find_and_replace_pattern(self, graph)` and